Free to Play: A Video Games Anthology

 15. Don’t Start Without Me – Kenneth Lam

-16. The Writer As Gamer – Alvin Pang
+16. The Writer as Gamer – Alvin Pang

 17. It’s Dangerous to Go Alone – Anthony Falleroni